Principle of laser welding

 1. Heat conduction welding:

-The heat of the material surface layer continues to transfer to the depth of the material in the form of heat conduction, and finally the two weldments are welded together.
+The heat from the surface layer of the material continues to transfer through heat conduction to the deeper layers of the material until the two pieces being welded are joined together.

 Drawing pipe welding – continuous welding

-When the laser beam with high power density irradiates the material surface, the material absorbs light energy and converts it into heat energy.
+When a high-power density laser beam is directed onto a material surface, the material absorbs the light energy and converts it into heat energy.
+As a result, the material heats up, melts, and vaporizes, producing a large amount of metal vapor.

-When the laser stops irradiation, the molten liquid around the pit flows back, and after cooling and solidification, the two weldments are welded together.
+When the laser is turned off, the molten metal around the pits flows back and solidifies, resulting in the two pieces being welded together.

-It is commonly used in continuous laser welding machine, and the depth width ratio is greater than 1.
+This process is commonly used in continuous laser welding machines, and the depth-to-width ratio is typically greater than 1.

 Characteristics of laser welding

-3. It can weld refractory materials such as titanium and quartz, and can weld heterosexual materials with good effect.
+- Laser welding can weld refractory materials such as titanium and quartz, as well as dissimilar materials with excellent results.

-It can be applied to the assembly and welding of micro and small workpieces produced in large quantities.
+- Laser welding is capable of micro-welding due to its ability to produce a small focused spot that can be accurately positioned.
+This feature makes it ideal for the assembly and welding of micro and small workpieces produced in large quantities.

-7. Laser beam can realize energy splitting and time splitting, carry out multi station simultaneous welding and multi station time-sharing welding, and greatly improve the production efficiency and equipment utilization.
+- Laser beams can be split in terms of energy and time, allowing for multi-station simultaneous welding and time-sharing welding, which greatly improves production efficiency and equipment utilization.

 Laser welding classification